EddieHubCommunity/open-source-practice/README.md

 - On the GitHub website, navigate to your forked repo - on the top of the files section, you'll notice a new section containing a `Compare & Pull Request` button!

-- Click on that button and, this will load a new page, comparing the local branch in your forked repo against the main branch in the EddieHub Hacktoberfest repo.
+- Click on that button, this will load a new page, comparing the local branch in your forked repository against the main branch in the EddieHub Hacktoberfest repository.
 Accept the default values in the dropdown boxes and click the green `Create Pull Request` button.
-After creating the PR (Pull Request) our GitHub Actions workflow will add a welcome message to your PR.
+After creating the PR (Pull Request), our GitHub Actions workflow will add a welcome message to your PR.
   Note: A pull request allows us to merge your changes with the original project repo.

 - Your pull request will be reviewed and then eventually merged.